California Electrocution Accident Lawyers

 The law requires all landowners to maintain their property in a safe condition.
 Landowners must take reasonable precautions to prevent injuries from occurring on their property.
 Electricity is dangerous, and there are many basic safeguards that are used to protect the public from it.
 Property owners who fail to correct electrical problems can be held financially responsible for any electrical injuries or electrocutions that occur.

-Private homeowners must warn guests of any hidden dangers (such as a faulty light switch).
+Private homeowners must warn guests of any hidden dangers, such as a faulty light switch.
 Store owners must go a step further and actively inspect their property to make it safe because the public is being invited onto the property for the owner’s financial benefit.
-No matter who owns the property, the owner can be held accountable for electrical injuries that occur to anyone who is lawfully present on the property.

 Companies That Manufacture Defective Products

 The United States has strong consumer protection laws.
-Manufacturers are expected to sell products that are safe to use, and when consumers are injured, the law requires manufacturers to pay for their injuries.
+Manufacturers are expected to sell products that are safe to use, and when consumers are injured due to a defective product, the manufacturer may be legally responsible for the resulting damages.

 There are many ways that a consumer product can cause electrical injuries.
 A lamp, for example, might have faulty wiring that causes the electricity to arc when it is used.